-- 4.3 The existing external ground-floor terrace, to the rear of the house, will become a balconied terrace sitting above the proposed basement area to be excavated below.
-It will be at a lower level than the existing terrace however, so there can be no overlooking to, or from, neighbouring properties. - 4.4 A new general utility and storage space is created at ground-floor level with easy internal and external access.
-This will be used for secure bicycle storage, as well as for refuse and recycling arrangements.
+4.3 The existing external ground-floor terrace, to the rear of the house, will still become a balconied terrace, but at a lower level than the existing terrace, so there can be no overlooking to, or from, neighbouring properties.

+4.4 In the revised design two new utility and storage spaces are created at ground-floor level with easy internal and external access.
+These will provide secure bicycle storage and workshop space, and a separate utility space to house the refuse and recycling arrangements.
 Adequate off-street parking is provided on the driveway for at least two cars.